Meghan Markle & Prince Harry: Revelations From Africa Documentary

-Journalist Tom Bradby joined Meghan Markle and Prince Harry on their recent 10-day royal tour of Africa, during which Meghan spoke out about her race, Harry walked in his mother's footsteps, and both addressed questions about their future in the public eye.
+In the documentary, journalist Tom Bradby joined the Duke and Duchess of Sussex on tour, during which Meghan spoke out about her race, Harry walked in his mother's footsteps, and both addressed questions about their future in the public eye.

 The tour was a big step for Meghan and Harry, who started their trip in post-apartheid South Africa acknowledging the effects race and discrimination can have on a community (and a couple).
 As Bradby noted, the journey took a turn days later when the pair announced their decision to take legal action against British tabloids.
 Harry opened up about the "bullying" against his wife, his reported "rift" with his brother, Prince William, and his desire not to see the treatment of his late mother, Princess Diana, extend to Meghan; the new duchess, meanwhile, came face-to-face with the realities of her new role.